codesqueak/Z80Processor/notes.md

 # Build & Deploy Notes

-`./gradlew clean build test publishToMavenLocal`
+`./gradlew clean build test publishToMavenLocal artifactoryPublish`

 This will generate the build products in your local maven repo `~/.m2`